Voyage of the Brooklyn Saints: Donner Party rescue

 When word came about the desperate plight of the stranded Donner Party, Samuel Brannan quickly solicited substantial donations to fund the rescue operations.
 He sent wagons with supplies, and arranged for families to take in the survivors.
-Passenger Howard Oakley was one of the last rescuers, carrying out 11 year old Mary Donner on his back.
+Passenger Howard Oakley was one of the last rescuers, carrying out 11 year old Mary Donner on his back.Lt.
+S. E. Woodworth, U. S. Navy, to the Editor of the California Star.
+San Francisco, April 1st.
+1847.
+Quoted in Howard Oakley."
+Bullock, Richard H. The Ship Brooklyn Story, Volume 2, 2009.
 Caroline Joyce and her family nursed and housed some of the survivors after their harrowing experience.
 Frank Ward, who was running a ferry service, offered use of his launch for the Donner rescue.